-UK dividends will be received by investors with a 10% tax credit.
-This will be sufficient to cover any tax liability for investors paying up to basic rate tax.
-Non taxpayers will not be able to reclaim the ...
+Until 6 April 2016, UK dividends were received by investors with a 10% tax credit.
+This was sufficient to cover any tax liability for investors paying up to basic rate t...

 Shortened demo course.
-See details at foot of page....ilable depending upon the circumstances of share ownership.
+See details at foot of page....es of share ownership.

 We shall now go on to look at the main varieties of share available on the open market before finally discussing various investment ratios that are available in order to analyse company and share performance.